unoplatform/uno/doc/articles/get-started-vs-2022.md

 ## Create an application from the .NET 6 Mobile Preview solution template

 > .NET 6 Mobile support is currently in Preview, following Microsoft's support status.
-As of Uno 4.1, .NET 6 Mobile Preview 12 and above supported.
+As of Uno 4.1, .NET 6 Mobile Preview 12 and above is supported.

 To create a multi-platform application:
 * Create a new C# solution using the **Multi-Platform App (Uno Platform|net6)** template, from Visual Studio's **Start Page**